MarieAugerMethe/CANSSI_OTN_HMM_2023/Morning_Tutorial/README.md

 # CANSSI OTN Hidden Markov Model: *Morning Tutorial*

 Hi, welcome to the morning tutorial.
-It will be completed together, and can be found in the [activity_file](./Activity/Tutorial_Narwhal_morning_activity.Rmd) and will begin with a 30-minute introduction that will provide an overview of the tutorial objectives, and will go through the statistical background required.
+It will be completed together, and can be found in the [Activity](./Activity/Tutorial_Narwhal_morning_activity.Rmd) folder and will begin with a 30-minute introduction that will provide an overview of the tutorial objectives, and will go through the statistical background required.
 The tutorial has some guided activities.

 <img src="PaulNicklen.jpeg" width="500">
 Photo Credits: Paul Nicklen

 We will look at a narwhal dataset provided by Dr. Marianne Marcoux.
-The narwhals have been tagged in Tremblay Sound, Nunavut.
+The narwhals have been tagged in Tremblay Sound, Nunavut, Canada.
 We will look at their movement over a two-week duration.
 Let's get started.

 Below is a reminder of the structure of the tutorial and how to get it set up.
 ## Workshop learning objectives